cecjat/Minesweeper/README.md

 Dependencies
 The Minesweeper project has no external dependencies.
 It's built using standard Python libraries, making it easy to run on various systems without additional installations.

-Contributing
+###Contributing
 If you'd like to contribute to the Minesweeper project, please follow these steps:

-Fork the repository.
+1. Fork the repository.
-Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature or bug fix.
-Make your changes and commit them.
+3. Make your changes and commit them.
-Push your changes to your fork.
+4. Push your changes to your fork.
-Submit a pull request.
+5. Submit a pull request.
-Please make sure to follow the Code of Conduct and adhere to the project's coding standards.